j-quadrifrons/archivecon.org/README.md

 * conend - set to the last day of the con
 * conyear - set to the year the con will happen

+The con's time zone appears in too many places (namely the time zone widget), so it is **not** set in a variable; be sure to update any references to time zone if the con will be based somewhere other than EDT.

 ### Contact information

 You'll find social media links under `[[params.social]]`; you can add more items in the same format or replace notes as necessary. set `footer = false` to hide an entry from the display.
 Icons are [FontAwesome Basic](https://fontawesome.com) version 5.
 Other references to social media do exist on other pages, unfortunately, so you'll need to review the site pages to remove old links if necessary.